best-practices-in-food-logistics-for-efficiency-and-freshness

 2. Choose the Right Transportation

 The selection of a suitable food and beverage transportation is one of the most vital logistics decisions.
 Perishables require speed yet temperature control, so refrigerated trucks or other cold-chain vehicles would be the best choice.
 However, transportation options may differ for non-perishable goods depending on the distance and product.
-Partnering with a 3PL food logistics provider like JustDeliveries can help optimise your transportation needs that deliver on time with the lowest possible cost.
-You can choose the type of vehicle to avoid overhead expenses, streamline your supply chain, and keep the products fresh for your consumers.
+Since delivery needs vary widely across the 4 types of service in food and beverage, transportation choices should be tailored to each business model’s specific timing and handling requirements.

 3. Route Optimisation

 Time is important in food supply chain management, especially when you are dealing with perishable goods.
 Routing should be efficient to ensure timely deliveries, reduce fuel consumption, and deliver products to their destination in top condition.
-Route optimisation software can help determine the most effective delivery path, avoiding traffic, weather disruptions, or unexpected delays.
-As a business, optimising routes would ensure the freshness of products to your consumers while also lowering operational costs and reducing the carbon footprint of their logistics operations.

 4. Hygiene and Sanitation